 - Make a pine cone bird feeder.
 The steps are easy!
 First, wrap string around your pinecone for easy hanging afterwards.
 Then coat a pinecone in peanut butter and dip it in birdseed.
 After that hang it up outside (preferably by a window) for the birds to enjoy, sit back and watch!

-For those rainy Autumn days when you can’t get outside, we’ve also added some indoor activities to our Fall Bucket List.
-We hope your family enjoys these traditional and new unique ideas.
+For those rainy Autumn days when you can’t get outside, we’ve also added some indoor fun activities to our Fall Bucket List.
+We hope your family enjoys these favorite fall activities.
 Many of them are inspired by real moms whose families are already doing them year after year to create special memories.

 - Make homemade apple sauce – it’s easier than you think!
 I just put peeled and cored apples in a crockpot on low for a few hours, then open it up and mash mash mash!